loveencounterflow/intertype/README.md

   template field holds a function, call that function, otherwise use the field value as-is.
 Functions can only be set as return values from functions.
 Where `template` is missing a field, try to supply with the `create` method according to that field's declared type.
-* If `template` is not set, the effect is the same as setting `template` to a POD without any properties:
+* If `template` is not set, the effect is the same as setting `template` to a POD without any properties.
+* In any event, the resulting value will be `validate`d using the type's ISA method:

 | `create`    | `fields`     | `template`     | behavior of `Intertype::create T, P...`    |
 | :---------: | :----------: | :------------: | :----------------------                    |